CopilotC-Nvim/CopilotChat.nvim/README.md

   -- default prompts
   prompts = {
     Explain = {
-      prompt = '/COPILOT_EXPLAIN Write an explanation for the code above as paragraphs of text.', },
+      prompt = '/COPILOT_EXPLAIN Write an explanation for the active selection as paragraphs of text.', },
-    Tests = {
+    Review = {
-      prompt = '/COPILOT_TESTS Write a set of detailed unit test functions for the code above.', },
+      prompt = '/COPILOT_REVIEW Review the selected code.', callback = function(response, source)
+        -- see config.lua for implementation
+      end,
+    },
     Fix = {
-      prompt = '/COPILOT_FIX There is a problem in this code.
+      prompt = '/COPILOT_GENERATE There is a problem in this code.
 Rewrite the code to show it with the bug fixed.', },
     Optimize = {
-      prompt = '/COPILOT_REFACTOR Optimize the selected code to improve performance and readablilty.', },
+      prompt = '/COPILOT_GENERATE Optimize the selected code to improve performance and readablilty.', },
     Docs = {
-      prompt = '/COPILOT_REFACTOR Write documentation for the selected code.
-The reply should be a codeblock containing the original code with the documentation added as comments.
-Use the most appropriate documentation style for the programming language used (e.g. JSDoc for JavaScript, docstrings for Python etc.', },
+      prompt = '/COPILOT_GENERATE Please add documentation comment for the selection.', },
+    Tests = {
+      prompt = '/COPILOT_GENERATE Please generate tests for my code.', },
     FixDiagnostic = {
       prompt = 'Please assist with the following diagnostic issue in file:',